keithrbennett/keithrbennett.github.io/_posts/2012-01-28-class_eval-instance_eval-eval.md

 	from :0
 ```

 If class_eval could be used to define an instance method on a class in a class definition _outside_ a function, what would happen if it were used _inside_ a function, where self is no longer the class, but the instance of the class?
 Would it define a method on the singleton class (a.k.a. _eigenclass_)?
-Let&#8217;s try it:
+Let's try it:

 ```ruby
 >:001 > class D